UserProjekt/DaVinci_Script_Proxy_Generator/README.md

 ### Recovery from Crashes

-If DaVinci Resolve crashes during rendering, you can resume unfinished jobs by:
-1. Reopening the 'Proxy' project in DaVinci Resolve
-2. Restarting the rendering process

-The script automatically saves the project before starting the rendering process, ensuring your progress is preserved.
+If DaVinci Resolve crashes during rendering, simply reopen the 'Proxy' project and restart rendering.
+The script automatically saves the project before rendering, so your progress is preserved.

 ## Update